MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

 1. Verify the connector from the **Test** menu once you've completed the steps above.
     - Navigate to the **Test** menu.

-    - Select **New Connnection** and follow the prompts to create a new connection.
+    - Select **New Connection** and follow the prompts to create a new connection.

     - In the Power App maker portal select your **Environment** and Select **Data** > **Custom Connectors** > **CustomAzureDevOps**.